MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Upgrade-process-from-rhel79-to-8X-on-SAPHANA.md

 #### [RHEL 7.9 to 8.X SAP-HA](#tab/rhel8saphana)

-This procedure outlines the necessary steps to complete before performing an in-place upgrade from 7.9 to 8.8 or 8.10 using the `Leapp` utility on `SAP-HANA` `PAYG` images on Azure.
+This procedure outlines the necessary steps to complete before performing an in-place upgrade from 7.9 to 8.8 or 8.10 using the `Leapp` utility on `SAP-HANA` `PAYGO` images on Azure.

 Based on Red Hat documentation, upgrading cluster nodes in place or through rolling upgrades **is not supported** for major `RHEL` releases.
 For more information, see, [`Leapp` upgrade from RHEL 7 to RHEL 8 fails for pacemaker cluster](https://access.redhat.com/solutions/7049940).